EthanRDoesMC/gandalf/README.md

 # Gandalf for Yalu102
 ### DANGEROUS TWEAKS SHALL NOT PASS

-Update: asked Saurik for suggestions, he recommended I try Pinning Gandalf.
+Update: asked Saurik for suggestions, he suggested I try Pinning Gandalf.
 It's a dpkg setting that prevents a package from being installed, uninstalled and/or updated based on prioritization.
 I'm thinking of incorporating this via Manager or a post-installation script (which is ALSO a thing) but leaning toward Manager as Gandalf needs to update and I have no idea how I'd automatically unpin it.
 In manager I can incorporate a button!

-Hopefully that'll block packages.
-I'll go try it right now.
-If it does, we'll be back on track!
+IT WORKS YAY

 also, i never thought i'd be where i am now. thank you guys so much.

-Install via repo: https://ethanrdoesmc.github.io/repo Tap [this][1] to open in Cydia.
+Install via repo: https://ethanrdoesmc.github.io/repo Tap [this][cydia://url/https://cydia.saurik.com/api/share#?source=https://ethanrdoesmc.github.io/repo/] to open in Cydia.

 # Contribute
 Add an incompatible package identifier to the conflicts.txt file.